njvanas/GymBroRecipes/README.md

 3. Netlify uses `netlify.toml` to build and deploy the app.
 The configuration already points at `backend/functions` for serverless functions and publishes the `dist` folder.
+   The Vite config automatically detects the `NETLIFY` environment variable so asset paths work correctly when deployed to Netlify.
 4. To preview locally run:
    ```bash
    npm run netlify